Springtime egg hunts kicked off in New York City last weekend and more are happening right before or on Easter Sunday. Here’s where to find them:

 THE BRONX

+SOLD OUT!
 The historic Bartow-Pell Mansion Museum hosts its second Annual Easter Egg Hunt of the season on Saturday, April 4, 10am-2pm.
 Tickets are $15 per kiddo, adults are FREE when accompanied by a child.
 The event is held rain or shine so dress accordingly.

 STATEN ISLAND